duckietown/docs-brown/book/doc-sky/xx-deprecated-transforms-assignment/10-assignment.md

 ## Translations (33 points)

-A translation can be represented as a tuple $<x, y, z>$ corresponding to the amount a point moves in each direction. *Write the answers to the following questions in `answers.md`.*
+A translation can be represented as a tuple $\langle x, y, z\rangle$ corresponding to the amount a point moves in each direction. *Write the answers to the following questions in `answers.md`.*